The Best Motorcycle Gloves You Can Buy [Updated Q2 2021]

 Next up, we’ve got another set of impressive summer riding gloves.
 These long gauntlets offer exceptional protection without overheating your hands.
 They’re essentially a race-quality glove but with optimized airflow to let your hands breathe.
 In short: they offer everything you want from a summer glove and more.

 The SP Air gloves are made from a variety of materials.
-The most significant of these is a full-grain leather, with synthetic suede, polyester, and polyurethane features.
+The most significant of these is full-grain leather, with synthetic suede, polyester, and polyurethane features.
 The leather section is perforated for ventilation and is used around the knuckle, gauntlet, and finger boxes.
 Suede is used across the palm for added grip, and across other sections of the glove.

 Protective features include an injected TPU palm slider and knuckle slider, a patented third and fourth finger bridge, EVA foam padding, and a reinforced pad at the base of the thumb.
 Naturally, the glove uses abrasion-resistant material in key impact zones, keeping your hands safe and sound in the event of a spill.